 Bowel disease including inflammatory (IBD); Endoscopic procedures; Endoscopy - therapeutic, indigestion, heartburn, hiatus hernia, crohns disease, abdominal pain, bloating, diarrhoea, change in bowel habit, rectal bleeding, ulcerative colitis, irritable bowel syndrome, coeliac disease, gastroscopy, sigmoidoscopy, colonoscopy, bowel cancer screening, dysphagia,

 Current NHS consultant posts held

 Consultant Gastroenterologist and Honorary Senior Lecturer University Hospitals of Leicester.
 I am based at Leicester General Hospital but most of my endoscopy is done at Glenfield Hospital.
-I also have clinics and endoscopy lists at Loughborough General Hospital on a Monday.
+I also have clinics at Loughborough General Hospital on a Monday.

 My MD thesis was on the aetiology and treatment of osteoporosis in patients with ulcerative colitis and Crohn's disease.